 Flourishing nature and healthy animal populations are a sign of how healthy our environment is, yet one million species face extinction – including over 20,000 species of bee and a quarter of UK mammals.
 Ask government to prevent mass extinction and protect our animals and the environment.

 3. Bee-friendly spaces are good for us too

 Places that are good for pollinators are good for people too.
 We share bees’ need for varied, natural green spaces and the essentials such places provide, such as clean air and water.
 They’re important if we’re going to cope with a changing climate – natural spaces absorb excess water and heat, and can offer cool shade.

 From pub signs and town names, from Shakespeare to JK Rowling, from beehive hair-dos to phrases like “having a bee in your bonnet” – the bee has been a star for centuries.
-Pliny referred to honey as “the sweat of the heavens and the saliva of the stars”, while Chaucer was one of the first to use the phrase “busy as bees”.
+Roman philosopher Pliny referred to honey as “the sweat of the heavens and the saliva of the stars”, while Medieval author and poet Chaucer was one of the first to use the phrase “busy as bees”.